AnnMarieW/dash-more-components/README.md

 ## CurrentLocation

-The CurrentLocation component uses the [Geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API) to call navigator.geolocation; this will cause the user's browser to ask them for permission to access their location data.
+The CurrentLocation component uses the [Geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API) to call navigator.geolocation.
+This will cause the user's browser to ask them for permission to access their location data.
  If they accept, then the browser will use the best available functionality on the device to access this information (for example, GPS).